 NEW for 2018: What is a Tutorial Talk?

 The new Tutorial Talks were inspired by AGU’s Centennial, which will be launched at Fall Meeting.
 They provide an expert review and synthesis of multiple results from a number of researchers, so that the audience can gain a current understanding of the topic.

 The Scientific Program mentions sessions that are Co-organized/Co-sponsored/Cross-listed.
 What does this mean?

-As a convener, what are my duties after the session proposal has been submitted?
+As a session chair, what are my duties after the session proposal has been submitted?